supershaneski/openai-chatgpt-api/README.md

 For `gpt-3.5-turbo-0301`, the maximum limit is 4096 tokens.

 But I set the default cutoff to 3072 tokens (i.e. 1024 x 3).
-I just do a simple removal of certain portions of the previous conversations.
+I just do a simple deletion of 1/3 of the oldest entries as a way to prevent hitting the max limit.
-I remove about 1/3 of the oldest posts.

 At this moment, there is no prompt or token optimizations yet.